If You’re Just Getting Started…Begin Here For Online Backup Basics

 None!
 The actual backup process itself is fully automated.
 Once you have configured the time, frequency and list of files to be backed up into the client software, the actual backup will take place automatically on schedule.
 All you have to do is keep your PC turned on when you leave the office in the evening.

-Dr.Backup will work with most PCs, laptops or servers running Microsoft Windows versions 2000, 2003, XP, Vista, 2008 Server, Windows 7, 2012 Server, Windows 8 and Windows 10.
+Dr.Backup will work with most PCs, laptops or servers running Microsoft Windows versions 2000, XP, Vista, Server 2003/2008/2011/2012/2016, Windows 7/8 and 10.
 Both 32 and 64-bit operating systems are supported.
 To ensure a minimum of software compatibility issues, please verify that you have applied the most recent service packs (software patches) to your system prior to installing the Dr.Backup client software.
-Dr.Backup software client will also backup remote volumes (files from other computers and operating systems) which are visible as a networked drive to your PC.
+While we do not offer native mode clients for Linux-based or Apple devices, Dr.Backup software client can be configured to backup files on remote volumes (data files from other computers and operating systems) which are visible as a networked drive to your Windows PC.

 Encryption is basically a mathematical formula that is used to scramble a data file.
 The only way to unscramble the file is with the proper encryption key.
 Dr.Backup clients have their own personal encryption key that is known only to them.